RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Conclusion

 \section{Conclusion}

-In this paper, we have presented a new density based clustering method RECOME for discovering clusters with different shapes, density, and scales.
-Firstly, a novel density measure RNKD has been proposed to overcome the problems faced by cut-off density and the conventional KNN kernel density.
-Secondly, RECOME exploits RNKD to find core objects and corresponding atom clusters, and then merges the core objects based on the KNN graph efficiently.
-It could effectively balance cluster granularity and purity using a graph-theoretical construct.
-Finally, we discovered that the number of clusters obtained by RECOME is a step function of $\alpha$, and proposed an auxiliary algorithm JDD to help end users to select the parameter $\alpha$.
-Extensive experiment evaluation using both synthetic and real-world datasets has demonstrated the effectiveness of the proposed method.
+In this paper, we presented a new density-based clustering method RECOME.
+RECOME exploits a novel density measure RNKD to detect core objects with various densities and generate atom clusters.
+A merging strategy based on KNN graph has been introduced to refine the atom clusters.
+In addition, we discovered that the number of clusters obtained by RECOME is a monotonic step function of $\alpha$, and therefore proposed an auxiliary algorithm FJDD to help end users to select parameter $\alpha$.
+Experiment evaluations showed that RECOME can discover clusters of different shapes, densities, and scales with parameters chosen in stable ranges.
+FJDD can significantly reduce the number of effective choices for the parameter $\alpha$.